algosup/2024-2025-project-4-web-fpga-team-5/README.md

 ## Contacts

 To contact our project team.
-Please, send a message at the following E-mails:
+Please, send a message to the following E-mails:

 - Project Manager's E-mail: <robin.goumy@algosup.com>
 - Program Manager's E-mail: <alexandre.bopp@algosup.com>

-For others social media information, please, refer to [Credits And Acknowledgement](#credits-and-acknowledgement).
+For other social media information, please, refer to [Credits And Acknowledgement](#credits-and-acknowledgement).

 ---